-The introduction of the Welsh Government Free School Meals Initiative has resulted in an increase in the number of Local Authority schools that have now moved from Category C to B and Category D to C for food hygiene inspection premises risk rating.
-This is attributable to an extra score that is given for high risk vulnerable groups where more than 20 meals are served to under 5 year olds.
-This migration is reflected in Table 1 and places additional demands on the service as inspections have to be undertaken more frequently.
+The introduction of the Welsh Government Free School Meals Initiative has resulted in an increase in the number of schools that have now moved into the Category B for food hygiene inspection premises risk rating.
+This is attributable to an extra score that is given for high risk vulnerable groups where more than 20 meals are served to under 5 year olds, The service currently has 7 schools which as of 1st April 2023 now fall within a 12 month inspection regime and this is anticipated to increase in 2023-24 as the backlog of the current Category D schools are inspected.